 Your First Class

 You are welcome to schedule a free trial class to see if our kung fu program is right for you.
-We generally invite prospective students to attend a Wednesday 6:30pm beginner class, or Saturday's Kung Fu Fitness, for their free trial.
+We generally invite prospective students to attend Saturday's Kung Fu Fitness class for their free trial.
 Arrive a few minutes early to sign a waiver form and to meet your instructor and fellow students.
 Wear something loose-fitting and comfortable and bring a water bottle and small towel.
 Remove all jewelry and shoes before starting class.

 In the Shaolin temple there were only four recognized levels; student, disciple, master, and grandmaster.
 Our Great Grandmaster, Ie Chang Ming, introduced the use of colored belts to divide the material between student and disciple into five levels: white, yellow, blue, green, and brown.
 One form from a new animal and weapon system is taught at each level above white.
 Keep in mind that for a student to pass into the next rank, he/she must perform all the material for their present and all previous levels.

 Black belt degrees one through four are considered beginners, while fifth degree is called associate master.
 Once a person reaches sixth degree they are considered full masters.
 The rank of ninth degree is considered a Grandmaster, but the position of tenth degree is held by only one person; the highest of the Grandmasters.
 While there can be many 9th degrees (there were often ten in a temple), there can be only one 10th degree.
 This person is given the awesome responsibility of assuring the continuation of Shaolin in its purest form.